LHW99/survey_maker/readme.md

 ## Getting Started

 This app was written with Django 3.1.2.

+First, you will need to create a **private_settings.py** file in the survey2 directory.
+In it, you will need to store private settings (ie. SECRET_KEY).

-It's recommended to use python's **virtualenv** tool if building locally:
+Second, it's recommended to use python's **virtualenv** tool if building locally:

 > $ mkvirtualenv *django_env*
 > $ python manage.py runserver

 Then visit http://localhost:8000 in your web browser to view the app.

-To access the survey functions of the site, a login is required.
+Third, to access the survey functions of the site, a login is required.
 You can create a superuser from the terminal to explore the site.

 > python manage.py createsuperuser